-Once you’ve chosen your Thanksgiving turkey recipe and selected your bird, it’s time to start cooking.
-If you are following a specific recipe, follow the instructions outlined in the directions — but if you’re keeping it simple, here are some general guidelines to successful turkey roasting every time.
+Once you’ve chosen your Thanksgiving turkey recipe and selected your bird, it’s time to think about cooking.
+If you’re using a specific recipe, you can follow the instructions outlined in the directions—but if you’re keeping it simple, here are some all-purpose guidelines to successful turkey roasting every time.

 For best results, roast your turkey on a wire rack in an open roasting pan.
 Because of the turkey’s weight, a sturdy pan with good handles is recommended.
-If you use a foil roasting pan, double it for extra strength and take special care when transferring it into and out of the oven.
-Keep these rules in mind when picking a pan to fit the size of your turkey:
+Should you decide to use a foil roasting pan, double it for extra strength and take special care when transferring it into and out of the oven.
+Keep these rules in mind when picking a pan to fit the size of your turkey.

 - Up to 12 pounds: 14″ x 10″ x 2 3/4″ high (small)